openc2e/openc2e/README.md

 ## Running

-At minimum, you should provide a path to a game's data files with the `-d` or `--data-path` flag:
+You should provide a path to a game's data files with the `-d` or `--data-path` flag:

 ```bash
 ./build/openc2e -d /path/to/Creatures2